-- a) The name of the programme shall be M.Sc.Chemistry. - b) The programme shall be offered in four semesters within a period of two academicyears. - c) Details of the programme offered for the programme are given in Table 1.
+d) Details of the programme offered for the programme are given in Table 1.
 The programme shall be conducted in accordance with the programme pattern, scheme of examination and syllabus prescribed.
-Of the 25 hours per week, 12 hours shall be allotted for theory, 12 hours for practical and 1 hour forseminar.
+Of the 25 hours per week, 13 hours shall be allotted for theory and 12 hours for practical.
+1 theory hour per week during even semesters shall be allotted forseminar.